Article first published March 2010, updated January 2020

 If an email was received with a text link to a YouTube video, a preview was shown directly after the message.
 Recipients could then click the play button and view the video as if it were embedded in the footer of the email.

-This is great for senders with Gmail users subscribed to their lists, as it means one less reason for folks to navigate away from your email.
-However, as we’ll discuss later in this post, targeting Gmail users certainly isn’t a foolproof tactic.
+This was great for senders with Gmail users subscribed to their lists, as it meant one less reason for folks to navigate away from your email.

 How to target Gmail users in your lists

-In this example, we will be creating a segment for Gmail users by targeting subscribers by the domain, “@gmail.com”.
+In this example, we created a segment for Gmail users by targeting subscribers by the domain, “@gmail.com.”

-Click ‘Save and refresh count’ to view the number of active subscribers in the segment:
+We clicked “Save and refresh count” to view the number of active subscribers in the segment:

-You can now send your campaigns to this segment, just as you would any old subscriber list.
+You could send your campaigns to this segment, just as you would any subscriber list.
 Learn more about creating and using segments.